 Closed Saturdays.
 Closed Sunday dinner.

-O Pitéu serves traditional Portuguese Meat and fish dishes.
+You can eat like a local at O Pitéu.
+O Pitéu serves traditional Portuguese meat and fish dishes.
 The average price is €15.

 Tasco do Vigário